 When meats—including beef, pork, fish, and poultry—are cooked at high temperatures and/or exposed to smoke, you get an increase in the formation of carcinogenic chemicals.
 "These chemicals are called heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 They have been linked to an increase cancer risk in both animal studies and human epidemiologic studies," explains Blakely.
 When cooking at a higher temperatures, avoid prolonged cooking times (avoid "well-done" meats) and exposure to open flames, and remove charred portions before eating.

 Ever compared the sugar content of a flavored oatmeal pack to plain oats?
-"Plain oats will have 0 to 1 grams of sugar, while a flavored pack will often have 11 to 14grams of sugar," points out Blakely.
-Since most of these contain very little, if any, real fruit, the majority of that sugar is added sugar.
+"Plain oats will have 0 to 1 grams of sugar, while a flavored pack will often have 11 to 14 grams of sugar," points out Blakely.
+Since most of these contain very little (if any) real fruit, the majority of that sugar is added sugar.
 "It's recommended we stay under 25 grams per day of added sugars.
 That means you've already had half your sugar for the day with one 150 calorie oatmeal pack!"
 In addition, instant oats have a higher glycemic index than regular oats (66 vs. 55), which means your body will break them down faster and your blood sugar will rise more and quicker.

 Many people think they're making a healthier choice by eating reduce fat peanut butter, but according to Blakely, the full-fat version is actually healthier.
 "Yes, peanut butter is about 70 percent fat, but it's primarily monounsaturated fat which is heart healthy and you get a good source of fat-soluble vitamin E, an antioxidant important for eye, heart, and immune health," she says.
 Additionally, when manufacturers remove the fat from peanut butter, they usually add more salt and/or sugar to make it taste better.
 These are additions that have no nutritional value.

-Instead, give frozen grapes a try instead.
-“If you need something sweet to munch on during that Netflix binge, a bunch of frosty grapes is just what the nutritionist ordered."
+Instead, give frozen grapes a try.
+"If you need something sweet to munch on during that Netflix binge, a bunch of frosty grapes is just what the nutritionist ordered."
 They're satisfying, delicious, and provide natural sweetness without any added sugars.
-Frozen grapes are super easy to make, too: rinse and drain them and place on a cookie sheet.
-Freeze for two hours and enjoy (they’re also fantastic as ice cubes).
+Frozen grapes are super easy to make, too: Rinse and drain them and place on a cookie sheet.
+Freeze for two hours and enjoy.
+(P.S.
+They also make fantastic ice cubes).

 "Avoid creamy sauces, like ranch dressing or mayonnaise-based dips," Davis recommends.
 They're high in fat and can add a lot of calories to an otherwise healthy meal.
 Choose olive oil with some vinegar for a lighter, healthier option.

-Flaky pastry and a sweet fruity center make this a super sweet and delicious morning treat.
+Flaky pastry and a jammy fruity center make this a super sweet and delicious morning treat.
 "I get it—but with about 300 calories and 7 grams of saturated fat, plus 19 grams of sugar, it's definitely not a daily indulgence," says Largeman-Roth.
 She suggests swapping in a Health Warrior Strawberry Shortcake Chia Bar for a grab-and-go breakfast.
 "When you're craving something fruity and want something that feels like a treat, this bar checks all the boxes.
 The fresh strawberry flavor tastes sweet, but the chewy bar only has 3 grams of sugar and just 100 calories.
 The number one ingredient is chia seeds, which provides healthy fats and fiber."